srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 A standalone, high-reliability Python bridge that connects **Legrand Vantage InFusion** lighting controllers to **Home Assistant** via **MQTT**.

-Built to be stable under real-world “house-wide” automations and to keep state accurate even when the Vantage system executes scenes/macros that don’t broadcast cleanly.
+Designed for stability in real homes: controller-safe command pacing, reliable state sync after scenes/fades, and “lazy discovery” of keypad presses via the controller event log stream.

 ---

-## Why this bridge?
+## What this bridge solves

-This project is an alternative to the standard Home Assistant Vantage integration.
-It runs as a **separate service** (decoupled from HA) and acts as a “traffic cop” for legacy Vantage hardware.

-It is engineered for three common reliability problems:
+This project runs as a **separate service** (decoupled from Home Assistant) and is engineered for three common reliability problems:

-1. **The restart problem**
-   Restarting Home Assistant can drop the controller connection.
-On some older controllers this can lead to lockups requiring a reboot.
+1. **Restart resilience**
+   Home Assistant restarts shouldn’t destabilize a legacy controller connection.

-2. **Command-flood crashes**
+2. **Command-flood protection**
-   Legacy controllers may choke when Home Assistant sends many commands at once (for example, “Turn off house”).
+   Legacy controllers can choke when many commands arrive at once (e.g., “Turn off house”).

 3. **Scene blindness / stale state**
-   Some controllers execute keypad macros/scenes but don’t reliably broadcast the resulting state changes.
+   Some controllers execute keypad macros/scenes but don’t reliably broadcast resulting load state changes.

 ---

 ## Key features

 ### 1) Instant load discovery (zero config)

-On startup, the bridge queries the controller and discovers lights/switches/relays:
+On startup, the bridge queries the controller and discovers loads:

-- Uses existing Vantage names
+- Uses existing Vantage load names
 - Assigns devices to the Vantage “Area” (room) in Home Assistant
-- Populates HA entities via MQTT discovery
+- Publishes entities via MQTT discovery

 ### 2) “Lazy discovery” for keypad buttons (Log Tap)

-Many systems don’t expose keypad button presses cleanly.
+Some systems don’t expose keypad button presses cleanly.
-This bridge watches the controller event log stream and **auto-creates** triggers the first time you press a keypad button.
+This bridge watches the controller’s **event log** stream and auto-creates triggers the first time you press a keypad button.

-**Result:** Walk up to a keypad, press a button once, and it appears in Home Assistant ready for automations.
+**Workflow:** start the bridge → press the buttons you care about once → build HA automations.

 ### 3) “Sniper polling” (state accuracy without spam)

-Instead of polling constantly:
+Instead of constant polling:

-- Detect a physical interaction
+- Detect a physical interaction (keypad press)
-- Wait for fades/macros to complete (configurable)
+- Wait for fades/macros to complete
 - Poll once to sync state

 ### 4) Serial throttling (crash protection)

-Home Assistant can fire MQTT commands extremely fast; some controllers can’t.
-A micro-throttle feeds commands safely to avoid controller overflow.
+Adds micro-delays between outgoing commands to prevent controller buffer overflows.

 ---